Brethren Church: Progressive Brethren "Brethren Church"

 The elements constituting the formation of the Brethren Church were historically referred to as progressives and later, by others, as "traditionalists."
 Progressives stressed evangelism, advocated for revival meetings, Sunday schools, and foreign missionary work, and objected to plain, non-fashionable distinctive dress, and objected to the supremacy of the annual conferences.

 In 1882, progressive leader Henry Holsinger, who was the publisher of The Progressive Christian, was disfellowshipped from the Annual Meeting.
 He and others organized The Brethren Church in 1883 at Dayton, Ohio, with about 6000 members.
 The Progressive Christian was renamed The Brethren Evangelist and was published quarterly by the church until the end of 2019 when it ceased publication.

 The early years after the division were difficult for the new body, yet they quickly went about emphasizing and developing positions that had estranged them from the more conservative Brethren: education, theological training for ministers, the ordination of women, and home and foreign missions.
 Like many mainstream denominations, between 1913 and 1920 the Brethren Church suffered from the fundamentalism versus liberalism controversy.
 This was ended in 1921, when the church adopted a conservative statement of faith and practice.
 Many liberals withdrew to join other denominations more favorable to their positions.
 The fundamentalist strength developed and played into a later division.

 Split with Fellowship of Grace Brethren Churches

 In 1939 the "Progressive" Brethren Church experienced another schism, with those seeking an open position to the issue of eternal security maintaining the name Brethren Church with headquarters in Ashland, Ohio, and those seeking a firm affirmation of eternal security becoming the National Fellowship of Grace Brethren Churches, since renamed Charis Fellowship, headquartered in Winona Lake, Indiana.
 An additional issue between the progressive and conservative divide concerned the conversion of Ashland College into a Bible college, where the "traditionalists" wanted it to remain an accredited liberal arts college.
 The resulting schism effectively divided the denomination along equal lines.

 Affiliations

 The Brethren Church is a member of the National Association of Evangelicals.
+In early 2026 the following are members of the NAE;